kohler/hotcrp/devel/apidoc/comments.md

 ## Concurrency

-Editing a response can collide with a concurrent edit.
-When that happens the response has `"ok": false` and a `"conflict": true` field, and the `comment` field holds the server’s current version of the response so the client can reconcile.
+An edit conflict returns `"ok": false`, `"valid": false`, and `"conflict": true`, with the `comment` field holding the server’s current version so the client can reconcile.
+Conflicts arise two ways:

+* Editing a response can collide with a concurrent edit automatically.
+* Any comment edit can be guarded explicitly with `if_unmodified_since`: pass the comment’s last-known `modified_at`, and the edit is rejected—with a message keyed to `if_unmodified_since`—if the comment has changed since.
+Pass `if_unmodified_since=0` to require that the comment not already exist.

 ## Attachments